hl105/hl105.github.io/_posts/projects/2024-05-30-notion-to-blog-post-md.md

 author:
 ---

-A few days ago, I asked myself why I’ve been writing my random thoughts on my Notion page instead of this blog.
-The conclusion: it’s just too much work writing in markdown, creating a file with a specific format, and uploading it.
-So I created a quick notion to blog direct conversion pipeline!
+Now why have I not been writing on this blog?
+It’s just too much work writing in markdown, creating a file with a specific format, and uploading it.
+So I created a quick notion to blog direct conversion pipeline.

 ### Creating the notion-to-md.js file